-- Connect the lightning to 3.5mm headphone jack adaptor to your iPhone.
+- Connect the lightning to the 3.5mm headphone jack adaptor to your iPhone.

-- Connect the gray jack with two rings into the headphone jack adaptor.
+- Connect the gray jack with two rings to the headphone jack adaptor.

-- Then connect the other red jack with three rings into the Rode device.
+- Then connect the other red jack with three rings to the Rode device.

 - Once they are connected, your iPhone will start receiving the voice recordings of the Rode Wireless Go.